roni-estein/quicktools/README.md

 ## Introduction

 Quicktools's only job is to help you rapidly write and deploy tests to your [Laravel Application](https://laravel.com) while using PHPStorm.
 It's main purpose is to makw it easier start up a project without worrying about too many advanced configurations or Testing Add-ons.
 Also It adds some speed conveniences buy opening up each file you generate so you don't have to manually sync folders.
+And it updates all built in views to use tailwind instead of bootstrap.

 //TODO:ADD AN IMAGE

 ## Installation

-Wink runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.

-To install Wink, require it via Composer:
+To install Quicktools, require it via Composer:

 ```
 composer require roniestein/quicktools